 Here’s how to do the “4-7-8 breath” technique:

-Just so you know… I still fall fall into the grips of high anxiety from time to time.
+Just so ya know… I still fall into the grips of high anxiety from time to time.
 Especially when I let vision loss hold me hostage.
-I suspect anxiety may always be a part of my life from now on, but, at least I have, and now YOU have, some things to do when anxiety won’t let go of me and you!!
-Stay strong. xx
+I suspect anxiety may always be a part of my life from now on, but, at least I have, and now YOU have, some things to do when anxiety has a grip on me…or you!!
+Stay strong.
+And, If all else fails, there’s always chocolate martinis! xx